Wood Anemone is a native perennial early spring forb producing an aerial flowering shoot 2 to 8 inches high.

 Varieties: Two are recognized - see notes in the bottom page section.

 Habitat: Wood Anemone grows from a slender, horizontal root stalk (rhizome).
 It can be grown in a variety of soils and conditions from wet meadows to thickets, clearings and open woods.
+The rhizomes will form clumps of plants forming a colony.

 Names: The genus Anemone, is obscure but is generally applied to what are called windflowers, and is thought by some to be from the Greek anemos, meaning 'wind'.
 But the studied opinion (see Stern, Ref.#37a, and Ref.#W7) is that consideration must also given to the god Adonis, who in the Greek myth was killed while hunting a boar and from his blood came a red windflower [Anemone coronaria] and the name is a corruption of an old Semitic word for Adonis.
 The species quinquefolia is from the Latin quinatus, meaning 'fives' and referring to 'five-leaved' which is the number of lobes the basal leaves can have.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.